crosswalk-project/crosswalk-test-suite/doc/Web_Test_Suite_Developer_Guide.md

 ├── tests.full.xml

-├── <testcasefolder\>/

-├── <webapi-xxx-tests.spec\>

-├── [utils]/

-└── [data]/
+└── webrunner/

-- <webapi-xxx-tests\>: name of WebAPI test package.
+- \<webapi-module-category-tests\>: name of WebAPI test package.
 The 'webapi-' prefix and the '-tests' suffix must be available, for example, webapi-shadowdom-w3c-tests, webapi-input-html5-tests.

 - Documents:
   - README: an introduction of the test suite, and (optional) pre-/post-conditions.
   - COPYING: license and copying file

 - Test-related files and folders:
-  - <testcasefolder\>/: a serial of source files or directories for test cases that are well organized by components or features to be tested, e.g. shadowdom/xxx, input/xxx
+  - \<module\>/: a serial of source files or directories for test cases that are well organized by components or features to be tested, e.g. shadowdom/xxx, input/xxx
   - full.xml & tests.xml: a mandatory file to describe all test cases for this test suite.
 For details, see "Appendix 2 Tests.full.xml and tests.xml."

 - W3C test harness support: